to have big shoes to fill

 Ejemplos

-The new CEO has big shoes to fill, taking over from a successful leader who transformed the company.
+The new teacher has big shoes to fill, taking over from a beloved educator who was known for their passion and dedication to their students.

 LanGeek